-- That-clauses can be the subject or object of a sentence.
+- That-clause can be the subject or object of a sentence.

 - That can be left out but not if it begins a clause.

-The conjunction that introduces that-clauses which are subordinate clauses.
+The conjunction that introduces a that-clause which is a subordinate clause.
 A subordinate clause cannot stand on its own as a complete sentence.

-The part of the above sentence in bold is a that-clause.
-We cannot use it as a sentence.
+(That part of the above sentence in bold is a that-clause.
+We cannot use it as a sentence.)

-Wrong because it is a subordinate clause, also is called a dependent clause.
+(Wrong because it is a subordinate clause, also called a dependent clause.
 It must be joined to a main clause to make a complete sentence.
-The main clause in the above sentence is It is quite likely.
+The main clause is It is quite likely.)

 A that-clause can come at the beginning of a sentence as the subject or at the end of a sentence as the object.

-He recalled that he had sent the letter sometime last week.
+- He recalled that he had sent the letter sometime last week.
+(Object)

-We can leave out that wherever it may appear in a sentence but not if it is at the beginning.
+We can leave out that wherever it may appear in a sentence but not if it is at hte beginning.

-- That he didn't know anything about it is no excuse.
-(Not: He didn't know anything about it is no excuse.)
+- Correct: That he didn't know anything about it is no excuse.

-Each is a pair of words which together are used as a conjunction:
+Each is a pair of words (conjunction + that) which together is used as a conjunction.